A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Detailed Proof in Section

 Then we have

 and

 Those imply that

 in probability.
-Thus, A.8 is satisfied.
+Thus, C.8 is satisfied.
 We have proved all the assumptions of Theorem \ref{thm8_1} are satisfied.
-As a result, there exists a Wiener Process $W$, such that$\{U^{\eta,i}\}$ converges weakly to a stationary solution of
+As a result, there exists a Wiener Process $W$, such that any subsequence of $\{U^{\eta,i}\}$ converges weakly to a stationary solution of